-Called `yemas`, they are little mounts made from flour, egg yolk and sugar and go ideally with a coffe with milk.
+Called `yemas`, they are little mounts made from flour, egg yolk and sugar and go ideally with a coffee with milk.

-The `yemas`are produced by nuns in several of the convents which abound in Avila, due to the Santa Teresa of Avila.
+The `yemas’ are produced by nuns in several convents that abound in Avila due to the Santa Teresa of Avila.

-She was a 16th century mystic and Carmelite nun who reformed the Carmelite order.
+She was a 16th-century mystic and Carmelite nun who reformed the order.

 She is the patron Saint of Spanish writers and sold in pastelerias around Mercado Chico.

-Walk the walls with a bag of `yemas´ in your hand (and water), and enjoy the views and atmosphere of a very special city.
+Walk the walls with a bag of `yemas’ in your hand (and water), and enjoy the views and atmosphere of an extraordinary city.